 - Food and water concerns for foreign travel, including any concerns regarding using local water for teeth brushing and face washing.

 - Altitude considerations if you are going somewhere with a markedly different altitude.

 - Recommended shots for foreign travel and other regional concerns.

 What if your condition, or your loved ones, worsens while away?

 Before you leave, ask your doctor about the following issues:

 - Hospital options near your hotel, in case of an emergency.

-- What to do if the patient develops symptoms while away.
+- What to do if symptoms develop or worsen symptoms while away?
 Whom should you call?
-It what situation should you go to a local emergency room?
+In what situation should you go to a local emergency room?
 What would necessitate returning home early or an emergency evacuation?